Nehemiah Guthridge: Biography

-Guthridge arrived in Sale, Victoria in November 1862, and took over the ironmongery business carried on by Messrs.
+Guthridge arrived in Sale in November 1862, and took over the ironmongery business carried on by Messrs.
 Thomson and Neils, renaming it the "Gippsland Hardware Co."
-Guthridge became the first Mayor of Sale in 1863, and was again elected in 1864, 1869, and 1873.
+Guthridge became the first Mayor of Sale in 1863, and was again elected in 1864, 1869, and 1873; serving as a councillor until his death.

-Guthridge died on 27 June 1878 at Emerald Hill, Victoria.
+Guthridge died on 27 June 1878 at Emerald Hill.